FirstEnergy: Ohio regulator’s firm got $4M consulting fee

 The company has been accused of secretly funneling the $60 million to groups controlled by Householder to ensure passage and to stop a subsequent referendum for legislation that provided a $1 billion bailout for two nuclear plants operated at the time by wholly owned FirstEnergy subsidiary.

-The company in the filing acknowledged receiving subpoenas from the U.S. Attorney’s Office in July involving Larry Householder and others.
+FirstEnergy acknowledged in the filing receiving subpoenas from the U.S. Attorney’s Office in July involving Larry Householder and others.
+It said “we are cooperating with the U.S. Attorney’s Office and the SEC in their investigations.”

 And, on Aug.
 10, the Division of Enforcement for the U.S. Securities and Exchange Commission “issued an order directing an investigation of possible securities laws violations by First Energy,” the filing said.
 The SEC issued subpoenas to the company and some of its officers on Sept.
 1.